Authorised Purpose

 • Public health services including education and counselling services;

-• Wages and salaries where the employing body has an entirely non-commercial community or charitable purpose and provided that the payment is necessary to achieve the authorised purpose;
+• Wages and salaries where the employing body has an entirely non-commercial community or charitable purpose.
+The roles for which the payment is made must be necessary to achieve the authorised purpose;

-• The promotion, planning, organising and running of non-profit events that celebrate or involve different cultures, such as community cultural and arts festivals including cultural music festivals;
+• The promotion, planning, organizing and running of non-profit events that celebrate or involve different cultures, such as community cultural and arts festivals including cultural music festivals;

 • Relieving poverty through access to advice, support and assistance for recent immigrants to New Zealand, including, without limitation: